 This is among the more expensive monthly costs, so ADT isn’t a great choice for those looking to save money.
 However, for those of you that definitely want 24/7 professional monitoring and cellular backup, it could make sense; just know that you’re not exactly getting the lowest price possible, as some companies charge as little as $10 a month for the same exact thing (looking at you, Ring Alarm!).

 Since ADT is professionally installed, we didn’t have to lift a finger to get our security system up and running.
 Of course, we did have to pay a negotiable fee like the rest of our equipment and services from ADT, which was a bit annoying, so ADT is only a good choice for those that definitely want professional over DIY installation.

 Although ADT requires professional monitoring, we also self-monitored our system using the ADT Pulse app.
 From anywhere with an Internet connection, we were able to arm our security system, create schedules and home automations, control connected devices, receive notifications, speak through two-way audio and livestream footage.

-We found the apps for iOS4 and Android5 really easy to use, and other ADT customers agreed with us, rating it with a 4.8 and 4.6, respectively.
+We found the apps for iOS4 and Android5 really easy to use, and other ADT customers agreed with us.
+Since our last check, ADT reviews were 4.8 and 4.6, respectively.
 The ADT Pulse app was actually one of the least-buggy security apps we’ve reviewed, so this is a great feature of choosing ADT.